 If your application is successful we will keep your data for the lifetime of the grant plus 10 years to enable us to meet any regulatory and reporting requirements, including HMRC investigations.
 In addition to application data, we will retain any personal data related to the administration or operation of the grant.
 After this time we will only retain the name of grant recipients and the amount awarded and some basic details of the grant made for archiving and research purposes.

 Information regarding grants awarded is published on the Foundation’s website and in its annual accounts which are submitted to Companies House and the Charity Commission.
+We also publish grants data as part of 360 Giving.
 This will include the title and description of the grant, name of the recipient, date of the award, its duration and the amount awarded.
-We may also include this information in presentations about the Foundation’s work.
+We will not publish address details of individuals who are awarded grants except where these are also the registered addresses of organisations we fund.
+If you use a personal address for an organisation and do not wish us to publish this information you must inform us as the point of grant award.
+We may also include this information on grants awarded in presentations about the Foundation’s work.

 We may share personal data about those we have funded with our media monitoring service Meltwater to enable us to collect information on the activity of grantees.

 There may be times we share information with a third party organisation such as a charity or other funder who may contact us for a reference.
 Most information will be organisational and not personal, but at times personal data (for example the names of senior staff) may be included.
 This is a legitimate interest as it will improve funding to the sectors we fund.